UserNotFoundEver/Bookzy/README.md

 # Use cases
 This is a nice intro to python and what you can do with csv files.
 Feel free to use it for your own purposes.

+# DISCLAIMER THE UNLICENSE
+We are not responsible for what you do with this code.
+You are open to modifying it.
+I would make sure your network is secure before running it.